 Often massively underrated and underused as a way of making money on items, car boot sales are also a hell of a lot of fun.

-If you've a lot of stuff to shift (or you can club together with friends), then keep an eye on your local paper or check out Car Boot Junction to find a sale near you.
+If you've got a lot of stuff to shift (or you can club together with friends), keep an eye on your local paper or look online to find car boot sales near you.

-You will have to pay out around a fiver for a pitch but you'll get instant cash in your hand and the benefit of impulse buys, along with the opportunity to haggle!
+You'll have to pay around a fiver for a pitch, but you'll get instant cash in your hand and the benefit of impulse buys, along with the opportunity to haggle.

-Often free to use, you can get a lot of guaranteed views – and if you are competitive and show your items are in good condition, you are likely to get interest.
+Often free to use, you can get a lot of guaranteed views by posting about your things for sale on advertisement boards.
+Particularly if your prices are competitive and you can show your items are in good condition (photos always help), you're likely to get a fair bit of interest.

-Inserting 'O.N.O’ (‘Or Nearest Offer') beside your selling price will encourage people to get in contact if they are put off by your price.
-Plus it makes it sound like you know what you are talking about.
+Inserting 'O.N.O.' ('Or Nearest Offer') beside your selling price will encourage people to get in contact if they're put off by your price.
+Plus, it makes it sound like you know what you're talking about...

-University campus favourite Blackwell's, for example, offer a scheme where you’re guaranteed 40% of the price you paid on selected books if you choose to bring them back.
+Blackwell's, a university campus favourite, offers a scheme where you can receive up to 40% of the RRP on textbooks if you choose to bring them back.

-You will have to keep them in tip-top condition mind, so no scribbling in the margins!
+You will have to keep the books in tip-top condition mind, so no scribbling in the margins.

-If you’re still hungry for more moolah, we have loads more ways to make money as a student.
+Sold everything you own, and still hungry for more cash?
+We have loads more ideas to help you make money as a student.